 They are all proof of a settlement typical of a wetland location, extended on the thin strip of land that presently separates the two lakes of Santa Maria and Lago (technically speaking, it is a little isthmus).

 The little neighborhood hosted this strip of land, which most likely settled throughout the last stages of the Neolithic (4,500 years ago) and stayed there up till the start of the Early Bronze Age (2,300 years ago).

 Based on their nourishment on farming, livestock farming, and– in a lower method– likewise on searching, fishing, and the event of items from the wild (they were still hunter-gatherers, after all, although they were gradually moving towards farming after settling).

 From a technological perspective, these populations utilized tools, weapons, and instruments crafted generally in cracked flint or greenstone (which were frequently gotten from rather some range away, and after that taken here), while for saving, cooking and consuming food they would utilize ceramic vases.

-In the vicinity of Segusino, where a website for the extraction and the very first production of flint was found, which was worked for the production of arrow points and bigger dagger blades, particular for this duration.
-In particular, it is to be worried the significance of these latter components, as they were signs of the warrior, and for that reason positioned together with him in the burial place, in the most distinguished funerary endowments.
+This location is in the vicinity of Segusino, where the websites for the extraction and production of the first flint were discovered.
+It was worked for the production of arrow points and bigger dagger blades, particularly for this duration.
+In particular, it is to be worried about the significance of these latter components, as they were signs of the warrior, and for that reason positioned together with him in the burial place, in the most distinguished funerary endowments.

 2300 and 1650 BC) is experienced by settlements found in the hills and foothill locations, particularly in the distance of lakes and wetlands (such as the Laghi di Revine) and the various resurgent swimming pools (‘ risorgive’).
 The historical proof provides considerable typological affinities with those of Northern Italy, where the culture of Polada (‘ Cultura di Polada’) was extensive.